 Beneath this department page sites a range of traditional ecommerce PLPs covering the range of important subtopics in our sample keyword set.
 There are dedicated ecommerce listing pages for PS5 consoles (including bundles), games and controllers plus more subcategories not in our sample set such as headsets & digital downloads.

 This creates a cluster of tightly related pages covering the different aspects of what PS5 gamers might be shopping for.
 It is a classic strategy for ecommerce, but one executed very well.
-The department page ranks on page 1 for 855 keywords including many top-level generic PS5 search terms despite not being a standard ‘shopping’ page for example.
+The CLP page ranks on page 1 for 855 keywords including many top-level generic PS5 search terms despite not being a standard ‘shopping’ page for example.

 Overall, this cluster of PS5 pages ranks on page one for over 4,200 keywords, with just over 50% of those on page 1!